 - Improving our understanding of the experiences of students and staff from minoritised communities, particularly those at the intersection of race and other protected characteristics, and addressing these barriers to ensure all students and staff can reach their full potential

-- Improving the use, access to and monitoring the impact of our range of D&I Toolkits and available resources and Code of Conduct that together support inclusive cultures and working environments
+- Improving the use of, access to and monitoring the impact of our range of Inclusive Toolkits and available resources and Code of Conduct that together support inclusive cultures and working environments

 - Our Culture, Diversity and Inclusion Achievements Log for all departments and central teams, which is an annual process that explores department/central teams progress and acheivements and implementation of our Action Plans

 Our work began in 2012, with our Women in Science project that aimed to assess, address and challenge the inequalities women face in their academic careers in STEMM subjects.

 In 2012, our faculty Athena SWAN Self-Assessment Team was formed to support IoPPN’s first application for the Athena Scientific Women’s Academic Network (SWAN) charter.
 The IoPPN was awarded the Athena SWAN Silver Award in 2014 and submitted a renewal application in April 2019.
 Receiving our first Silver Award was an extremely proud moment for us, but it also revealed that, in order to create a truly inclusive environment for all our staff and students, our work needed to expand beyond gender to all protected characteristics.

 We became the Diversity & Inclusion Team in 2016.
 Professor Ann McNeill was appointed IoPPN's inaugral Vice-Dean (Culture, Equality, Diversity & Inclusion) in 2019.
 Professor Stephani Hatch was appointed as the current Vice-Dean (CEDI) in 2022 further demonstrating our commitment to the core values of equality.